neilsimp1/TileMapColliderGenerator/README.md

 If this field is unset, when `Execute` is pressed, a CollisionPolygon2D will be generated for each separate polygon that is found.

-> Note: If your TileMap has islands (tiles that are not connected to the main 'level'), you should not set this field.
+> Note: If your TileMapLayer has islands (tiles that are not connected to the main 'level'), you should not set this field.

 #### ReferencePhysicsMaterial (optional - default true)

 This exported field can be enabled or disabled (enabled by default).
 When set to true, the generated colliders will respect the physics colliders set for each of the tiles.
 When set to false, all tiles will be treated as a square when creating the collision polygon.

-#### TargetLayer (optional - default 0)

-This exported field allows you to specify the layer of the TileMap that you would like to create the CollisionPolygon2D for.

 #### ForceRespectFlippedTilesPhysics (optional - default true)

 When set to true, this exported field will respect the orientation of the tile that was set.
 As an example, if a tile has only the right 50% of the tile configured for the physics layer, and that tile is drawn on the screen but flipped horizontally, the horizontally flipped tile's collision will now be on the left 50% of the tile.
-By default when searching through the TileMap for a given cell within your scene, Godot does not return this respecting that tile's flipped state.
+By default when searching through the TileMapLayer for a given cell within your scene, Godot does not return this respecting that tile's flipped state.
 Given this, I've added the ability to respect that by default.
 However, if this is a bug on the Godot side and Godot fixes this, all you would need to do is flip this boolean to false and it will just treat the returned collision as the source of truth.

 #### Things to Note: